abhisek/dns-graph/README.md

 See [Database Indexing](docs/database-indexing.md) if importing seem very slow after a while.

+See [Importing Alex Top 500](docs/alexa-top-500.md) if you want to import all records for Alexa Top-500

 ## Graph Query

 Neo4j Cypher queries can be used to query data.